 It’s possible for clients to switch from one carrier to another and still maintain the same phone number.
 This is very convenient to the client; however, it does come with its drawbacks.
 If your messages were getting through just fine with one carrier, the new carrier may decide that they’re spam and stop delivering them.
 The client likely won’t be aware that this is happening and assume that you stopped sending them messages.

 You can get around this by doing a network look-up for your client list, but it can be an expensive and laborious practice.
 Some carriers don’t support this, making it even more difficult.
 Unfortunately, chances are that if this is why your client is no longer receiving your messages, it can be difficult to recover the former level of message deliverability.

-Avoiding grey routes, avoiding looking like spam, and making sure you have the correct country code and language tools – all these steps will help you improve your deliverability rates.
+SMS marketing has generated impressive returns on investment for its users since clients now spend two times as much time sending texts as they do sending emails.
+Avoiding gray routes, avoiding looking like spam, and making sure you have the correct country code and language tools – all these steps will help you improve your deliverability rates significantly.